Venkatareddy-iosmcn/ieee_ants2024_oai_tutorial/vmsetup/Setup_VM_GCP.md

 # 2. VM Creation

-Step 1:  Accessing the console and creating a project
+**Step 1:  Accessing the console and creating a project**

 1. Open your web browser and login to [https://console.cloud.google.com/](https://console.cloud.google.com/).
-2. If you are using for the GCP for the first time, you will not any projects.
+2. If you are using GCP for the first time, you will not any projects.
 If you don’t have a project yet, you can create a new project and then select it.

 ![Console](./resources/console_1.png)